AlexGalays/idonttrustlikethat/README.md

 ### tagged primitive

-Sometimes, a `string` or a `number` is not just any string or number but carry extra meaning, e.g: `email`, `uuid`, `userId`, `KiloGram`, etc.
+Sometimes, a `string` or a `number` is not just any string or number but carries extra meaning, e.g: `email`, `uuid`, `userId`, `KiloGram`, etc.
-Tagging such a primitive as it's validated can help make the downstream code more robust.
+Tagging such a primitive as it's being validated can help make the downstream code more robust.

 ```ts
 type UserId = string & { __tag: 'UserId' } // Note: You can use any naming convention for the tag.